Seatis/my-teaching-materials/preparation/command-line/README.md

 | [Windows](https://www.howtogeek.com/168896/10-useful-windows-commands-you-should-know/) | reading 6 mins |
 | [#Bonus We can browse on the web in command line](https://www.howtogeek.com/103574/how-to-browse-from-the-linux-terminal-with-w3m/) | reading 4 mins |

+## Self Assesment
+We believe being able to assess how well You know something and what is left for You to learn is the foundation of being good in any profession.
+And this is especially true for software development, where we need to constantly keep up with new technologies and concepts.
+Also, this is a prerequisite for self driven learning.
+Here are some questions to help You get a gauge on how well You know this part:
+  - What is Your current typing speed?
+    - How does this compare to an avarage coder's?
+  - Do You feel awkward typing some things? (e.g.: special characters like '$' or punctuation like ';') Which ones?
+  - If You don't know how to operate a given command, how woould You find out?
+    - What if You don't have access to the internet?
+  - What is the relative path of a folder where You are standing right now in CLI?
+    - What is the absolute path of it?
+      - If You don't know that by heart, how could You find out?
+(Can You name 2 different solutions to this?)
+  - Let's say, You want to gather all the doc files from the three levels of folders beneath where You are into a single folder.
+How would You do that?
+  - If You wanted to gather all doc files from beneath the folder You are at - not just three levels, but everything - how would You do that?